project-flogo/rules/README.md

 ### Usage
 Now lets see some code in action.
 Below code snippet demonstrates usage of the Rules API,

 First we start off with loading the `TupleDescriptor`.
-It accepts a JSON string defining all the tuple descripters.
+It accepts a JSON string defining all the tuple descriptors.

 	fmt.Printf("Loaded tuple descriptor: \n%s\n", tupleDescriptor)
 	//First register the tuple descriptors